 You should be caring, sympathetic, responsible, and detail oriented.
 You must be able to direct or supervise others, correctly assess patients’ conditions, and determine when consultation is required.
 You need emotional stability to cope with human suffering, emergencies, and other stresses.
 A high tolerance for blood, other bodily fluids and odors is also essential.

-The pre-nursing program is rigorous and requires students to study/prepare outside of the room setting.
+The pre-nursing program is rigorous and requires students to study/prepare outside of the classroom setting.
 Though some students do work, many find it difficult to be successful in this program while working many hours.
 You are expected to spend a minimum of two to three hours of outside study per week for each credit hour of college coursework you take.
 (That means if you are taking a full-time course load of 15 credit hours, you should expect to spend another 30 to 45 hours of time on your own studying and doing homework.
-Add to that the 15 hours you are already spending in and you will not have much time to spend on a job.
+Add to that the 15 hours you are already spending in class and you will not have much time to spend on a job.
 Remember, good grades are very important, so you will not want to skip study time either.
 Nursing is something you must commit to.)

 Employment opportunities for nursing graduates include the following: